 Any kind of brown crusts make a good drink by pouring water over them, and letting simmer half an hour or so.
-Boston, brown bread crusts make the best coffee, and with the addition of a little of the genuine article, it can hardly be told from the real coffee, especially with cream.

-Some cannot drink genuine coffee, and a very good substitute is wheat bran wet with molasses and browned carefully in the oven, and when sufficiently browned, take from the oven and mix one or two eggs; thoroughly with it.
+Boston brown-bread erusts make the best coffee, and with the addition of a little of the genuine article, it can hardly be told from the real coffee, especially with cream.
+Some cannot drink genuine coffee, and a very good substitute is wheat bran wet with molasses and browned carefully in the oven.
+When sufficiently browned, take from the oven and thoroughly mix 1 or 2 eggs with it.
 This makes a very palatable and wholesome drink.
-Peas browned the same as coffee make; a very good drink, always being careful to brown just right.
+Peas browned the same as coffee make a very good drink, always being careful to brown just right.
 It is best to attend to browning coffee when there is nothing else on the mind.